sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 `SystemException` is used to indicate unrecoverable, unexpected errors that are outside the control of the application, e.g. database failures.
 The current processing can't continue and the transaction is rolled back when they occur.

-[Effective Java Exceptions](http://www.oracle.com/technetwork/articles/entarch/effective-exceptions-092345.html) is a good article describing similar error handling strategy.
+[Effective Java Exceptions](http://www.oracle.com/technetwork/articles/entarch/effective-exceptions-092345.html) is a good article describing a similar error handling strategy.
+{: .alert}

 Both `ApplicationException` and `SystemException` contain an error code, which is used by the client to translate to appropriate error message.
 Subclasses to these exceptions defines specific error situations and it is in these subclasses the error codes are defined, i.e. an exception class can define several error codes to indicate different flavours of the fault.